linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 8/Week 8 Bringing International Risks into the Valuation Process.md

 ## VALUING INTERNATIONAL INVESTMENTS
- - Basic principles are the same as for domestic projects ‒ DCF can be used to evaluate a (foreign) business plan, capital [[An Asset Allocation Primer|investment]], and acquisitions
+ - Basic principles are the same as for domestic projects ‒ DCF can be used to evaluate a (foreign) business plan, capital [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md), and acquisitions
  - The same factors affect value around the globe:
 	‒ Future cash flows
 	‒ Timing of the cash flows (and the time value of money)